Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 - `Scenarios/wetland_setback_campbells/processed_input_data <Scenarios/wetland_setback_campbells/processed_input_data/README.rst>`_: contains the processed data used to run the campbells wetland setback scenario
 - `targets_and_sensitive_sites/base_data <targets_and_sensitive_sites/base_data/README.rst>`_: contains the base data used to define the model targets and objective function
 - `targets_and_sensitive_sites/processed_data <targets_and_sensitive_sites/processed_data/README.rst>`_: contains the processed data used to define the model targets and objective function
+- `historical_investigation datasets <historical_investigation/README.rst#dataset-and-resources>`_: contains the datasets used in the historical investigation

 Proprietary packages